Indirect costs of maternity only higher in Ireland than in Germany

 Working mothers tend to receive a lower salary than childless workers.
 The gender pay gap compared to the average higher earning men is almost 23 percent higher for women with at least one child than for childless women.

-This salary difference, with 31 percentage points (PP), is even greater in Ireland than in Germany.
-In Italy, Spain and Belgium (3 PP and lower), indirect costs of maternity are lowest in Europe.
-This is shown by the recent study "Which Countries in Europe Have the Best Gender Equality in the Workplace?"
-By Glassdoor Economic Research.
+At 31 percentage points (PP), this difference in wages is only greater in Ireland than in Germany.
+In Italy, Spain and Belgium (3 PP and below) the indirect costs of motherhood are the lowest in Europe.
+This is shown by the current study “Which Countries in Europe Have the Best Gender Equality in the Workplace?” by Glassdoor Economic Research.

 Equality at work: pent-up demand in Germany